-Each team's roster must include at least 21 National players.
+Each team's roster must include a minimum of 21 National players.
 Nationals are defined as a person who was a Canadian citizen when he signed his first contract, classified as a non-import before May 31, 2014, or has lived in Canada for five years before turning 18.
-This equates to a minimum of 180 National players on the nine CFL 44-man rosters.
+This equates to a minimum of 189 National players on the nine CFL 44-man rosters.
 There is no requirement to have any International players on a team's roster.

 Players not meeting the definition of a National player are classified as International players.
 There are 20 International roster spots available on CFL rosters.
 The National and International classification terms were introduced with the 2014 CBA and replaced the previously used terms non-import/import along with different classification criteria, which has changed a number of times since implemented.
 The change in the classification definition has resulted in new, different loopholes for teams searching for National players.